Christel Koop

 About

 I am interested in the insulation of policy-making from politics and the electoral process, both at the domestic and European level, and particularly in the field of economic governance.
-My research so far has primarily focused on the independence, accountability, performance and politicisation of arm's length bodies.
+My research has primarily focused on the independence, accountability, performance and politicisation of arm's length bodies.
+Currently, I am working on a set of papers on citizen engagement by these same organisations.

 Publications